Adonis Medina: Minor leagues

-The Phillies added Medina to their 40-man roster in November 2018.
+The Phillies added Medina to their 40-man roster on November 20, 2018, to protect him from the Rule 5 draft.
 Baseball Prospectus ranked him the 57th-best prospect in baseball, MLB Pipeline named him the 64th-best prospect, and MLB.com ranked him number 77.
 Baseball America named Medina the 4th-best prospect in the Phillies minor league system.